cloudmesh-community/book/chapters/iot/grovepi.md

 ---------

 Connect the barometer to an I2C port.
-In addition to pressure, the GrovePi barometer measures temperature in Fahrenheit and Celcius.
+In addition to pressure, the GrovePi barometer measures temperature in Fahrenheit and Celsius.
 The `Barometer` class can be found here.

 -   [Barometer